felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/README.md

 - the code translates into infrastructure which will be built by running terraform commands.

- Users assume Roles (shaped as Permission Sets) assigned to Groups that they are part of, which, in turn, are assigned to AWS Accounts.
+ Users assume Roles assigned to Groups that they are part of, which, in turn, are assigned to AWS Accounts.

 Permission Sets dictate the level of access a User has.